usuaero/MachUp/README.md

 Contact ????@usu.edu with any questions.

 ##License
-This project is licensed under the ??? license.
-See LICENSE file for more information.
+This project is licensed under the MIT license - see the LICENSE file for more information.